fa-901/stress-prediction/README.md

 This is the front-end implementation of the the Stress Prediction project, which is a part of the Data Analytics course at United International University, Dhaka, Bangladesh.

+Python Notebooks and backend API are also included.

 ## Building and running on localhost

 First install dependencies: